-The current plan was approved in 2015 with minor updates made in 2016.
-The plan focuses on nine strategic initiatives:
+The current plan was approved in 2018.
+The plan focuses on seven strategic initiatives:

 - State Government IT Strategy

-- Cloud Strategy

-- State IT Spending Analysis

 - IT Security

 - Nebraska Spatial Data Infrastructure

 - Network Nebraska

 - Digital Education

-- Community IT Planning and Development
+- Rural Broadband and Community IT Development

 - eHealth

 These initiatives were identified by the NITC and its advisory groups.
 These groups include representatives of a wide array of entities, including health care providers, education, local government, the private sector, and state agencies.
 This process has proven to be effective in building stakeholder support.
 These initiatives are collaborative projects involving many entities both inside and outside of state government.
 The statewide technology plan provides a method of communicating the importance of these initiatives, progress made, and plans for further implementation.
 The plan is submitted to the Legislature and the Governor.
 The primary role of the NITC in these initiatives has been facilitation and coordination.
 The success of these initiatives testifies to the NITC's effectiveness at facilitation, coordination, and communication with policymakers.